Trivane - Floating Offshore Wind (FOW) Platform

 Investors & Partners

-In September 2021 BEIS provided generous funding of up to GBP 3.2 million to support development of Trivane.
+BEIS (UK government) provided generous funding of GBP 1.1 million to support design of Trivane.

-Investors and partners are now invited to join Trivane in building and deploying a Demonstrator and Commercial versions.
+are now invited to join Trivane in building and deploying this, or an 8MW version